Aeternatrix/file_structure_template_implementer/README.md

 #### Comment Header
 If the template called is exactly "comment_header" it will scan the template contents for the following, and replace them:
-%FILE% → the name of the file
+- %FILE% → the name of the file
-%DATE% → the current date and time (%d-%m-%Y @ %H-%M-%S)
+- %DATE% → the current date and time (%d-%m-%Y @ %H-%M-%S)
-%YEAR% → the current year (%Y)
+- %YEAR% → the current year (%Y)
-%ME%   → the user (acquired from $HOME environment variable)
+- %ME%   → the user (acquired from $HOME environment variable)

-Additionally, it will prepend all lines with the appropriate comment string provided (<opt>).
+Additionally, it will prepend all lines with the appropriate comment string provided (\<opt>).
 If no opt is provided, it will insert a space.

-TODO
----
-Instead of sscanf on file.ext, use sscanf to identify it, then last dot to get the true name and ext.
-It currently doesn't matter, as the .ext is just a way to identify it as a file.
-No one tell android and... java?
-I think they both have directories like, com.something.something